Venera 2: Mission

-The Venera 2 spacecraft was equipped with cameras, as well as a magnetometer, solar and cosmic x-ray detectors, piezoelectric detectors, ion traps, a Geiger counter and receivers to measure cosmic radio emissions.
 The spacecraft made its closest approach to Venus at 02:52 UTC on 27 February 1966, at a distance of 23810 km.

 During the flyby, all of Venera 2's instruments were activated, requiring that radio contact with the spacecraft be suspended.
-The probe was to have stored data using onboard recorders, and then transmitted it to Earth once contact was restored.
+The probe was to have stored data using onboard recorders, and then transmitted it to Earth once contact was restored, after the flyby.
 Following the flyby the spacecraft failed to reestablish communications with the ground.
 It was declared lost on 4 March 1966.
-An investigation into the failure determined that the spacecraft had overheated due to a radiator malfunction.
+An investigation into the failure determined that the malfunction of the radiator caused an increase in gas temperatures which damaged elements of the receiving and encoding units and the solar panels overheated.
+Useful scientific data might have been collected but none was transmitted back to Earth.